Inzhenerka/docs.getdbt.tech/website/docs/reference/global-configs/databricks-changes.md

 ### Changes to the Incremental materialization

-All of the changes described for the Table materialization also apply to Incremental materialization.
+All the changes made to the [Table materialization section](#changes-to-the-table-materialization) also apply to Incremental materializations.

-In addition, we added a model config to specify whether we should apply detected config changes on incremental runs: `incremental_apply_config_changes`.
+We’ve also added a new config:` incremental_apply_config_changes`.

-Many users have asked for the capability to configure table metadata in Databricks, such as accepting AI-generated comments, and not have dbt overwrite that.
+This config lets you control whether dbt should apply changes to things like `tags`, `tblproperties`, and comments during incremental runs.
+Many users wanted the capibility to configure table metadata in Databricks &mdash; like AI-generated comments &mdash; without dbt overwriting them.
+Previously, dbt-databricks always applied detected changes during incremental runs.

-Previously, dbt-databricks assumed that detected config changes to tags, tblproperties, and comments should be applied on incremental runs.
+With the V2 materialization, you can now set `incremental_apply_config_changes` to `False` to stop that behavior.
+(It defaults to `True` to match the previous behavior.)

-Under the V2 materialization, you have the option of setting `incremental_apply_config_changes` to `False` to turn off this behavior (it defaults to `True` for continuity with past behavior).
+The following example shows how to configure this:

 <File name="schema.yml">